 A home security system can deter both potential burglars and robbers and help keep you and your family safe.

 Certainly most people want to protect their hard-earned property from damage and theft, and everyone’s priority is to protect their families from threat or harm.
-In most cases, one of the best home security systems will deter burglars and robbers from the start: As many as 9 out of 10 burglars will avoid homes with alarm systems.
+In most cases, one of the best home security systems (like Vivint or ADT) will deter burglars and robbers from the start: As many as 9 out of 10 burglars will avoid homes with alarm systems.
 There are a number of different options among home security systems, and not all of them have to break the bank.
 From simple systems that you can monitor yourself from a cell phone that will alert you to a window or door opening all the way to smart-home systems where both you and a professional 24-hour monitor keep tabs on doors and windows, security cameras, and sensors that can detect potential burglars or robbers before they strike, there’s a good option for every residence and business.
 Some systems include a panic button for the user to carry inside and outside the home for additional personal safety.
 Even renters should take note: Rental properties are just as likely to be burgled as owned homes, and they may not be as well-covered by insurance to pay for the resulting losses.
 Modern home security systems can be fitted to a renter’s needs by using removable stick-on wireless sensors and self or professional monitoring over Wi-Fi.

 These systems serve as both a deterrent and a remedy: Should the burglar or robber decide to walk past the signs indicating your alarm system, the resulting audible alarm, law enforcement response, panic button activation, and security camera footage will likely stop the criminal in their tracks, prevent the crime from being completed, and make the criminal easier to catch.